International Brotherhood of Electrical Workers

-The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents approximately 860,000 workers and retirees in the electrical industry in the United States, Canada, Guam, Panama, Puerto Rico, and the US Virgin Islands; in particular electricians, or inside wiremen, in the construction industry and lineworkers and other employees of public utilities.
+The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents approximately 887,000 workers and retirees in the electrical industry in the United States, Canada, Guam, Panama, Puerto Rico, and the US Virgin Islands; in particular electricians, or inside wiremen, in the construction industry and lineworkers and other employees of public utilities.
 The union also represents some workers in the computer, telecommunications, and broadcasting industries, and other fields related to electrical work.

-Overview
+IBEW conducts apprenticeship programs for electricians, linemen, and VDV (voice, data, and video) installers (who install low-voltage wiring such as computer networks), in conjunction with the National Electrical Contractors Association, under the auspices of the National Joint Apprenticeship and Training Committee, which allows apprentices to "earn while you learn."
+In Canadian jurisdictions, the IBEW does not deliver apprenticeship training, but does conduct supplemental training for government trained apprentices and journeypersons, often at little or no cost to its members.

+History

 The organization now known as the International Brotherhood of Electrical Workers was founded in 1891, two years before George Westinghouse won the electric current wars by lighting the Chicago World's Columbian Exposition with alternating current, and before homes and businesses in the United States had begun receiving electricity.
 It is an international organization, based on the principle of collective bargaining.
 Its international president is Kenneth W. Cooper and is affiliated with the AFL–CIO.

-The beginnings of the IBEW were in the Electrical Wiremen and Linemen's Union No. 5221, founded in St. Louis, Missouri, in 1890.
+The IBEW began with the Electrical Wiremen and Linemen's Union No. 5221, founded in St. Louis, Missouri, in 1890.
 By 1891, after sufficient interest was shown in a national union, a convention was held on November 21, 1891, in St. Louis.
 At the convention, the IBEW, then known as the National Brotherhood of Electrical Workers (NBEW), was officially formed.
 The American Federation of Labor gave the NBEW a charter as an AFL affiliate on December 7, 1891.
 The union's official journal, The Electrical Worker, was first published on January 15, 1893, and has been published ever since.
 At the 1899 convention in Pittsburgh, Pennsylvania, the union's name was officially changed to the International Brotherhood of Electrical Workers.